lmj0328/R-Teaching/README.md

 - Finish before 10/30 and push to the master branch

 ### HW4 - RFunction

 **Instruction**:

 - Following the instructions in RBasicFunction.R.You may found the first two questions exactly same as HW3.
 Feel free to copy it over, as you may need it for later usage
 - Procedures has been marked using comment
-- Finish before 12/6 and push to the master branch
+- Finish before 11/6 and push to the master branch

 **Others**:

 - Read Chapter 6 Functions
 - Read Chapter 7 Vectors

+### HW5 - Vectors

+**Instruction**:

+- Following the instructions in RVectors.R.
+- Procedures has been marked using comment
+- Finish before 11/16 and push to the master branch

+**Others**:

+- Read Chapter 7 Vectors
+- Read Chapter 8 Functions